 The trail up to Piegan Pass was truly stunning, especially after it climbed above tree line and opened up into great views of the valley.
 I stopped for a bit of lunch just below the pass, the views were epic, it was warm and sunny and I wanted to stay there forever.
 As you know by now from reading my blog, my favorite part of backpacking is the surprise of what’s around the next corner or over the next pass.
 The view over Piegan Pass was totally different to what I’d just left but no less stunning, I was looking across at Going to the Sun Mountain and down over Going to the Sun Road.
 Breathtaking!

-Descending from the pass went quickly and the universe had another surprise in-store for me.
-I exited the trailhead at the Going to the Sun Road and was standing on the side of the road wondering where the trailhead for the next trail started.
-I looked down the road 50 yards and thought I saw Onno from Alta Ski Area, but decided that couldn’t be right.
+Descending the pass went quickly, and the universe had another surprise in-store for me!
+I exited the trailhead at the Going to the Sun Road and was standing on the side of the road wondering where the next trail started.
+I looked down the road 50 yards and thought I saw Onno, Alta Ski Area’s GM, but decided that couldn’t be right.
 While he does live near Glacier during the summer months, it couldn’t be him because I’d just texted him from my GPS an hour or so ago to tell him I was in Glacier and how lucky he was to live up here.
 I must be seeing things!
 I started walking across the road and it sure did look like Onno about to jump in a truck so I shouted out his name and to my surprise he stopped and turned around, it was him!
 He had just come off a different trailhead with his family and some friends.
 I was 20 minutes too late for a beer, but he did give me a nice can of chilled sparkling water that went down nicely.
 What a small small world!

 Again, had I not slept that extra hour I would have missed him completely.
 So great to run into the only person I know in Montana by complete coincidence like that!
 Love that sort of random occurrence!